-The OTCQX which belongs to the highest tier in the OTC Market Group includes multinational corporations, stocks of blue-chip companies, and groups that are required to prove their integrity to investors.
-In order to get listed on the OTCQX, companies must go through stringent disclosure requirements.
+The OTCQX, the highest tier in the OTC Market Group, includes multinational corporations, stocks of blue-chip companiesBlue-chip CompaniesBlue chip stocks are issued by companies possessing large market capitalization.
+Blue chip companies are market leaders.
+They provide good returns on stocks, offer dividends, and are considered safe investments., and groups that must prove their integrity to investors.
+To get listed on the OTCQX, companies must go through stringent disclosure requirements.
 The companies of the OTCQX must fully comply with laws put forth by the US Securities Exchange Commission.
 These stringent policies safeguard the interests of the investors as penny stocks are excluded.

 Although the listed companies undergo strict scrutiny, trades remain private.
-Due to the decentralized nature of the OTCQX, there is scope for speculative investments and these investments are therefore considered to be a little risky.
+Due to the decentralized nature of the OTCQX, there is scope for speculative investments, and these investments are therefore considered to be a little risky.
 Despite the level of risk, many investors enjoy incredible returns in the OTCQX.

 #4 – OTC Link

 The OTC link is a service owned and operated by the OTC Markets Group and provides a link for traders and companies on each of the three marketplaces discussed above.
-OTC Link acts as a connection for any company looking to trade on an OTC Market Group network.
-Quotes i.e. ask and bid prices are obtained or published from a system maintained by the Over The Counter Markets group.
+OTC Link is a connection for any company looking to trade on an OTC Market Group network.
+Quotes, i.e., ask and bid pricesBid PricesBid Price is the highest amount that a buyer quotes against the “ask price” (quoted by a seller) to buy particular security, stock, or any financial instrument. , are obtained or published from a system maintained by the Over The Counter Markets group.

-- The traders in the OTC markets are free to set the prices and the broker deals on their own.
+- The traders in the OTC markets are free to set the prices, and the broker deals on their own.

 - OTC markets impose fewer regulations.

-- Penny stock companies and other small companies that don’t get listed on recognized stock exchanges can get listed in the OTC market place.
+- Penny stock companies and other small companies that don’t get listed on recognized stock exchanges can get listed in the OTC marketplace.

 - There is a greater risk of fraud due to the lack of regulation.